-5.1.
+6.1.
 The polar representation.
-Considering z = a + bi in the plane model as the vector (a, b) we see that we can describe each complex number z by the length r of the corresponding vector (a, b) and the angle θ it forms with the real axis.
+Considering a complex number z = a + bi in the plane model as the vector (a, b) we see that we can describe each complex number z by the length r of the corresponding vector (a, b) and the angle θ it forms with the real axis.